Jetbuilt/jetbuilt-api-docs/source/includes/_intro.md

 Replace <code>v1</code> with the desired version number. e.g v1, v2, v3, etc...

+## Rate Limits

+Jetbuilt limits the number of API requests made within a period of time.

+When the limit is reached, further requests return status code `429` (Rate Limit Exceeded)

+The API limit is set at 50 requests within a 10 second window.

 ## Pagination

 > Sample fetching the 2nd page of clients: